tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-06-when-should-you-apologize-in-your-documentation.md

 I don't have any experience where my products caused such widespread controversy and uproar.
 But there are times when I sort of apologize here and there.
 In some image asset guidelines I recently wrote for an upcoming Fire TV UI refresh, I had trouble getting legal approval to use image assets from popular Amazon apps (because they're 3rd-party image assets).
 As a result, we had to use images from video shows produced by Amazon, even though most apps wouldn't be video shows.
 As a result, I added this note in my docs:

 > (Note that Bosche, a video series rather than an app, is used here because we are restricted to showing Amazon-produced assets only, and Amazon’s main assets are video rather than individual apps.
-To see an actual example of an app video, check out the video from Crossy Road.)
-[Image Asset Guidelines for Appstore Submission ("Trailer" tab)](https://developer.amazon.com/public/solutions/devices/fire-tv/docs/asset-guidelines-for-app-submission#firetvassets)
+To see an actual example of an app video, check out the video from Crossy Road.) ([Image Asset Guidelines for Appstore Submission - "Trailer" tab](https://developer.amazon.com/public/solutions/devices/fire-tv/docs/asset-guidelines-for-app-submission#firetvassets))

 I felt I needed to at least acknowledge why some of the image assets weren't app-focused.